 Master Your Next Kansas City Pop-Up Market: 9 Tips for Makers Who Sell

-After more than a year of isolation and largely online sales, pop-up markets are back.
+It's pop-up market season again for Kansas City entrepreneurs.
 Whether they peddle art, food, vintage finds or plants, Kansas City’s makers are busy preparing for upcoming events.

 But pop-up market success takes more than just showing up.
 We asked four merchants for tricks of the trade – and how you can avoid big mistakes.

 Our pop-up market experts

 Combined, these vendors have more than 30 years of experience with pop-up events.
 Thanks to our marvelous makers for sharing their insights: